waitmyhomie/python_unresolved_solving/README.md

-# Address Book Assistant
+# Contact Notes Bot

-This is an Address Book Assistant project that helps you manage your contacts, including adding, editing, deleting contacts, and displaying upcoming birthdays.
+This is a Contact Notes Bot project that helps you manage your contacts and notes, including adding, editing, deleting contacts, displaying upcoming birthdays, and managing notes.

 ## Getting Started